 Instead of focussing on the exclusions that lead to exploitation and human trafficking, human trafficking is normally treated as an exceptional crime, which requires criminal law solutions, with victims who require ‘rescue’ and temporary paternalistic protections.
 Thus, traffickers’ explicit exploitation - of the vulnerabilities and implicit exclusions of trafficked persons from the political community - is maintained in trafficked persons continued status as non-right holders as ‘rescued’ victims of trafficking.

-The Criminal Law Approach and
+The Criminal Law Approach and Idealised Victimhood

 Today human trafficking is predominantly conceptualised within a criminal law framework at international level and in most domestic legislation.
 The UN Trafficking Protocol, the key international agreement on human trafficking, is part of the UN Convention Against Transnational Organised Crime, establishing the focus of counter- human trafficking action as both cross-border/transnational and crime-focussed.
 In this, the UN Trafficking protocol takes the so-called ‘3P’-approach, focussing on a combination of prosecution, prevention and victim-protection.
-Both on international and domestic level, the focus within this approach is on the criminalisation of human trafficking and the prosecution of its perpetrators.
+Both on international and domestic levels, the focus within this approach is on the criminalisation of human trafficking and the prosecution of its perpetrators.

 The criminal law approach then sets trafficking up as a binary criminal act with two polar opposites, the trafficker as the perpetrator and the trafficked person as the victim.
 By defining trafficking as a phenomenon that only concerns criminals in their active role as traffickers and trafficked persons as their passive victims, trafficking is placed outside of any larger societal context and trafficked persons are defined as mere props to the traffickers’ crimes.
 Additionally, this binary approach obscures state contributions to conditions, which foster trafficking (Anderson and Andrijasevic 2008), such as exclusionary immigration regimes and lack of labour controls (Costello 2015, Costello and Freedland 2014, Fudge 2012).
 This approach is problematic, as it ignores governments’ involvements through the complex interplay of economic inequalities between countries of origin and destination countries, as well as the role of destination countries’ immigration controls and labour regulations in creating the conditions, which render people vulnerable to human trafficking (Andrijasevic and Anderson 2009).